The Workshops Rail Museum Visit with Kids

 Trackside Cafe has lots of seating, both indoors and outside.

-The cafe opens at 9:30 along with the museum.
-Coffee is available as well as premade baked goods and sandwiches.
-There are hot meals available for purchase as well.
+The cafe opens at 9:30, along with the museum.
+Coffee is available as well as premade baked goods, sandwiches, and hot meals.